How to Pay for College When You’ve Reached Your Federal Student Aggregate Loan Limit

 The aggregate loan limit for graduate and professional students is $138,500, and no more than $65,500 of that number can be Direct Subsidized loans.

 4 Ways to Pay for School After Reaching the Student Loan Aggregate Limits

-If you’ve borrowed the maximum allowed in Direct Subsidized and Unsubsidized loans, you may need to find an alternative if you’re in a pricey program or attending graduate school.
+If you’ve borrowed the maximum loan amount allowed in Direct Subsidized and Unsubsidized loans, you may need to find an alternative if you’re in a pricey program or attending graduate school.
 Below are four strategies you can use to cover the remaining cost:

 1. Contact the Financial Aid Office

 When you reach the loan maximum, contact your university’s financial aid office and explain your situation.
 You may be eligible for other forms of financial aid by filling out FAFSA, such as low-interest institutional loans or a work-study program.

 2. Research Scholarships and Grants

 There are thousands of scholarships and college grants available for undergraduate and graduate students.
 You can even combine multiple awards to reduce your education expenses.
 Best of all, scholarships and grants don’t have to be repaid as long you meet the award’s terms.

 You can find scholarship opportunities using Juno’s scholarship database.
 You can search for MBA scholarships, law school opportunities, and general scholarships.